A happy cartoon boy holding a clipboard next to words about National Scavenger Hunt Day.

 Scavenger hunts typically involve physical activity such as running, crouching, walking, and searching high and low for items.
 Kids may not even realize that they are exercising because they are having so much fun completing the scavenger hunt.

 A digital image of two children, a boy and a girl, smiling and running while holding hands.
-They are excited for a scavenger hunt!

 This is a great way to get kids moving and active, which is important for their overall health and well-being.
 An added bonus is that as the adult supervisor, you get to participate in the fun and movement as well.